ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 A natural extension to basic linear regression to perform hypothesis testing, comparing two different explanatory models of the data.

-Another natural extension is logistic regression, predicting two categorical outcomes
+Another natural extension is logistic regression, predicting two categorical outcomes.

 *Cox proportional hazard* models are survival models that are based on regression.